luukvanderduim/uno-matrix/README.md

 # uno-matrix

-Embedded Rust toy-project to displays scrolling text on an 8x8 LED matrix display with an Arduino Uno (compatible) board.
+Embedded Rust toy-project to display text, scrolling, on an 8x8 LED matrix display with an Arduino Uno (compatible) board.

 ## Components